-A drastic downsize isn't easy – and it's not meant for every homeowner.
-However, there are different tips the Tiny House movement can teach people about how to declutter, organize and repurpose homes of all sizes.
+A drastic down isn’t easy – and it’s not meant for every homeowner.
+However, there are different tips the Tiny House movement can teach people about how to declutter, organize and repurpose homes of all s.

 We’re accustomed to having a variety of material possessions, but it’s important to skip the extras.
 If you want to declutter your home, keep only essential items.
 The Tiny Living blog stresses the importance of “buying intentionally” and learning “quality vs. quantity.”
 Homeowners should understand when an item brings value to a space or just adds more clutter.